hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 ## PERSISTING DATA FOR PODS
 *(In [Project 23](https://github.com/hectorproko/PERSISTING-DATA-IN-KUBERNETES/blob/main/Project23_Steps.md), we demonstrate how to persist data)*

-When a Pod is deleted in Kubernetes, any data stored within that Pod's container is lost.
+When a **Pod** is deleted in Kubernetes, any data stored within that **Pod**'s container is lost.
 Pods in Kubernetes are **ephemeral**, meaning they can be created, deleted, and replaced dynamically.
 This behavior is intentional to ensure scalability, fault-tolerance, and efficient resource utilization.

 First we Scale the Pods down to 1 replica.
 ``` css